bogdan-andrei-pitarca/ConnectFour/README.md

 3. Wait for the AI to take a turn.
 4. Be the first to have four connecting chips
 5. Have FUN!

+# Features 🪄

+- ***Adjustable difficulty levels***: Play against an AI, either on Easy, Medium or Hard mode.
+- ***Win/draw detection***: Automatically specifies who won the game, or if it ended in a draw.
+- ***User-friendly interface***: Boists a compact, neat and intuitive interface that brings the game to life.

+# Prerequisites

+Python 3.12 or higher